 What is a revision total knee replacement?

-A revision total knee replacement is an operation to take out your old knee replacement and put in a new one.
+A revision total knee replacement is an operation to take out parts of your old knee replacement and put in new ones.

 A knee replacement can fail for the following reasons.